|Bogie & Becall was one of the very few May-December romances that didn't seem creepy.|

 |Private A was an eyelash over 5 feet tall and bore a resemblance to Kelly Macdonald who GSL has long had a huge crush on.
 Even more eerily, Private A's surname is beloved by The Den..|

 The following day at 0600 had standing before me the loveliest creature I've ever laid eyes on.
-She seemed a bit nervous and understandably so since she'd be driving the biggest truck she'd ever seen on the wrong side of the road with the steering wheel also on the other side.
-I set about putting her at ease and soon thereafter, and for the next 15 hours, we chatted amiably on this and that and with each passing moment the crafty old pro could feel himself becoming quite taken with this enchanting ingénue... against his better judgement.
+She was quite nervous and understandably so since she'd be driving the biggest truck she'd ever seen on the wrong side of the road with the steering wheel also on the other side.
+I set about putting her at ease with her becoming comfortable soon thereafter, and for the next 15 hours, we chatted amiably on this and that and with each passing moment the crafty old pro could feel himself becoming quite taken with this enchanting ingenue... against his better judgement.
 She was curious about what I did and so informed her of my children's book series and I always keep one near at hand as a convenience for fielding inquires.
 She read the book and heard the backstory about the characters, incidents, etc. At a rest halt, she showed me her entire family in pics on iPhone and she has a large very close happy family she absolutely adores and they obviously adore her.
 I showed her a pic of me around age 7 as the inspiration for the little boy in my book series.
 She took this opportunity to finally inquire, indirectly, as to my age and for the first time in my life hated saying how old I was.
 Being told I don't look 51 was of little consolation and her informing me she was "almost 25" wasn't comforting either.
-Any romantic inclinations were further pummeled by discovering I was nearly a half dozen years older than her father.
+Any romantic notions were further pummeled by discovering I was nearly half dozen years older than her father.
 A couple hours later, after I had nearly recovered my dignity, and after we discussed rendezvousing in the UK or America (with her parents), she wanted a selfie of the two of us and then seeing us side by side stuck a fork in anything beyond trying to help that lovely girl pursue her dreams and find someone special and worthy of her....near her own age.

 Charlie Chaplin and Oona O'Neill who was the daughter of Playwright and Nobel Laureate Eugene O'Neill.
 CC was 36 years her senior.